nasum/electron-init/README.md

 ## how to use

-1. fork or import this repository.
+1. fork or import or clone this repository.

 <img src="./img/import_01.png" width="500px">